 During Club 54, our older kiddos made their own Clay Diya's which are oil lamps native to India.
 Using air dry clay, sequins and paint to decorate, and their creative minds, they all had some unique designs that!
 After designing their clay holders, I gave them each a tea light candle for them to take home with their Diya.
 Have a look at these beautiful creations!

 Equal Opportunity Notice The Issaquah School District complies with all applicable federal and state rules and regulations and does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal by a person with a disability in its programs and activities, or employment related matters, and provides equal access to the Boy Scouts and other designated youth groups.
-The following employees are designated to handle questions and complaints of alleged discrimination: Executive Director of Human Resources and Legal Affairs, District Title IX Coordinator, Section 504/ADA Coordinator or Compliance Coordinator for 28A.540 and 28A.642 RCW, in writing at or by telephone at 425.837.7060.
+The following employees are designated to handle questions and complaints of alleged discrimination: Assistant Superintendent of Human Resources, District Title IX Coordinator, Section 504/ADA Coordinator or Compliance Coordinator for 28A.540 and 28A.642 RCW, in writing at or by telephone at 425-837-7060.
 The Issaquah School District will also take steps to assure that national origin persons who lack English language skills can participate in all educational programs, services and activities.
-For information regarding translation services or transitional bilingual education programs, contact the Executive Director of Communications in writing at 565 NW Holly St., Issaquah, WA 98027 or by telephone at 425.837.7004.
+For information regarding interpretation and translation services or transitional bilingual education programs, contact Marianne Dikran in writing at 565 NW Holly St., Issaquah, WA 98027 or by telephone at 425-837-7028.
+For general information or to be directed to a specific department, please contact the ISD Receptionist at 425-837-7000.
 Sena Camarata, Title IX CoordinatorMelissa Evans, District HIB Coordinator Lisa Hechtman, Civil Rights Compliance Officer Pam Ridenour, Section 504 Coordinator 425-837-7000 565 NW Holly Street, Issaquah, WA 98027